Satyam-10124/InsightVision/README.md

 3. **Scene Description**:
    - Automatically generates a scene description based on the detected objects, helping users understand the context of the image.

-4. **Animated Gradient Background**:
-   - Features an aesthetically pleasing animated gradient background that enhances the user experience.
+4. **Image Download Option**:
+   - After processing, users can download the annotated image with all detected objects marked.

+5. **Share Feature**:
+   - Users can generate a shareable link to share their results with others directly.

-5. **Interactive Web Interface**:
+6. **Interactive Web Interface**:
    - Easy-to-use web interface built with Gradio.
-   - Upload images, capture from webcam, or paste from clipboard to get results instantly.
+   - Upload images, capture from a webcam, or paste from the clipboard to get results instantly.

-6. **Object Count**:
+7. **Object Count**:
    - Displays the count of detected objects, making it easier to analyze object distribution within the image.

+8. **Animated Gradient Background**:
+   - Features an aesthetically pleasing animated gradient background that enhances the user experience.

 ## 📸 Image Upload Options: